Lisx5JP/aloe-records/content/about.md

 Without the help of many friends, Aloe Records would not be where it is today, they make Aloe not Alone:

 Li Yakun (physical design 2022-2023)

-Bian Xingchi (website maintenance 2022- )
+Bian Xingchi (website development 2022- )

-Zhu Wenbo, Yan Jun (technical support 2022- )

 ...